Essure® is indicated for women who desire permanent birth control (female sterilization) by bilateral occlusion of the fallopian tubes.

-Essure is contraindicated in patients who are uncertain about ending fertility, can have only one insert placed (including contralateral proximal tubal occlusion or suspected unicornuate uterus), have previously undergone a tubal ligation, are pregnant or suspect pregnancy, delivered or terminated a pregnancy less than 6 weeks prior to the Essure procedure, have an active or recent upper or lower pelvic infection, or have a known allergy to contrast media.
+Essure is contraindicated in patients who are uncertain about ending fertility, can have only one insert placed (including contralateral proximal tubal occlusion or suspected unicornuate uterus), have a known abnormal uterine cavity that makes visualization of the tubal ostia impossible, and/or abnormal tubal anatomy or previous tubal ligation (including failed ligation), are pregnant or suspect pregnancy, delivered or terminated a pregnancy less than 6 weeks prior to the Essure procedure, have an active upper or lower genital tract infection, have unexplained vaginal bleeding, have a gynecological malignancy, or have a known allergy to contrast media.

-Patients undergoing immunosuppressive therapy (e.g. systemic corticosteroids or chemotherapy) are discouraged from undergoing the Essure procedure as this may lead to decreased tissue in-growth.
-For these patients, physicians should use the modified HSG as the Essure Confirmation Test.
-TVU should not be utilized for confirmation as this test cannot confirm tubal occlusion.
+- Patients on immunosuppressive therapy may experience delay or failure of the necessary tissue in-growth for tubal occlusion.
+For these patients, physicians must use the modified HSG as the Essure Confirmation Test.
+Transvaginal ultrasound (TVU) should not be used as the Essure Confirmation Test, as TVU cannot confirm tubal occlusion.

-DO NOT perform the Essure procedure concomitantly with endometrial ablation.
-Avoid electrosurgery on uterine cornua and proximal fallopian tubes without visualizing inserts.
+- DO NOT perform the Essure procedure concomitantly with endometrial ablation.

 The Essure insert was determined to be MR-conditional according to the terminology specified in the American Society for Testing and Materials (ASTM) International, Designation: F2503-05.